 What Causes Job Loss Depression

-While everyone may feel sad after losing a job, there are several factors that can contribute to depression after job loss.
+While everyone may feel sad after losing a job, there are several factors that can contribute to depression after a job loss.
 These factors include:

 - Loss of identity: For many people, their job is their identity, and losing a job can lead to a sense of loss of self or a lack of purpose.